learoncero/thesis/README.md

 This will:

-1. Convert the programme into a binary representation.
+1. Convert the programme into a hex representation.
-2. Encode the binary programme in a QR code.
+2. Encode the hex programme in a QR code.
 3. Save the QR code as `code-generation/qr.png`.

 ## Running the VM